Underwood-Inc/strixun-stream-suite/packages/api-framework/encryption/ROUTE_ENCRYPTION_GUIDE.md

     return new Response(JSON.stringify(encrypted), { ... });
   }

-  return handlerResponse; // [WARNING] Unencrypted if no JWT }
+  return handlerResponse; // ⚠ Unencrypted if no JWT
+}

 // After (mandatory encryption)